 WHAT IS A SKIRT STEAK?

 It’s a long, flat cut that is 1.5 (45 cm) to 2 feet (61 cm) in length.
 It goes by many names including a Philadelphia steak, Romanian tenderloin or Arrachera cut.
 While tough in texture is particularly rich in flavor.
 Both the inside and outside skirt cut are served boneless.
-Due to the location and similarity in appearance, skirt steaks are often confused with flank steaks.
+Due to the location and similarity in appearance, a skirt steak is often confused with a flank steak.
 Flanks are basically the very tip of a porterhouse cut and cooked almost the same way (marinate and either sear quickly then relax or a slow, long cook).
 For a great example of this check out this Carne Asada recipe from the Stay at Home Chef!

 WHERE IS A SKIRT STEAK ON A COW?

 This cut of meat is from the abdominal region of the cow closest to the front legs a.k.a. the plate (after which comes the Brisket).